GoBlog

 ReadyEdgeGo

 UC vs CSU.
-Which one is best for You?
-Everybody knows about the University of California system.
-It contains some of the top universities in the United States and typically the #1 Public University in the World (UC Berkeley or UCLA depending on the day).
-This leads many people to discredit the stature and validity of the California State University (CSU) system.
+Which one is best for you?
+The University of California system contains some of the best public universities in the US and typically the #1 public university in the world (UC Berkeley or UCLA, depending on the day).
+This leads many people to unfairly discredit the California State University (CSU) system, which has a lot to offer.
 In this article, I will walk through everything you need to know about the CSU system and how it compares to the UC system.

 • Computer Science & Engineering